 (B) A Severity Level A violation is a violation that has or has had minor or no client health or safety significance.

-(C) DADS assesses a penalty for a Severity Level A violation only if the violation is of a continuing nature or was not corrected in accordance with an accepted plan of correction.
+(C) HHSC assesses a penalty for a Severity Level A violation only if the violation is of a continuing nature or was not corrected in accordance with an accepted plan of correction.

-(D) DADS may assess a separate Severity Level A administrative penalty for each of the rules listed in the following table.
+(D) HHSC may assess a separate Severity Level A administrative penalty for each of the rules listed in the following table.

+Figure: 26 TAC §558.602(h)(2)(D)